 would need to decide on

 the number of ducklings you will need to buy for your operation.
-But on

 a small-scale, getting in 1 dozen ducklings 3 times a season you could

 start eating duck from mid-June through to late fall.